 According to the team that actually broke SHA-1, any application that relies on SHA-1 for digital signatures, file integrity, or file identification is potentially vulnerable.
 These include Digital Certificate signatures, Email PGP/GPG signatures, Software vendor signatures, Software updates, ISO checksums, Backup systems, GIT, etc. TLS/SSL certificates are not at risk because any Certification Authority abiding by the CA/Browser Forum regulations is not allowed to issue SHA-1 certificates anymore.

 All technology providers urge their customers to update from SHA-1 to SHA-2.
 But this may not be so easy as it seems.
 Older, hardware-based solutions may require upgrading to support these newer technologies.
 The use of cryptographic security algorithms is meant to instill trust to your customers.
 If you value your customers and your organization’s reputation, it is high time to invest in your security.
-With visibility and intelligence from a robust platform for machine identity protection, Venafi can help you find and replace internal certificates, even in hard to locate areas of your network.
+With visibility and intelligence from a robust platform for machine identity management, Venafi can help you find and replace internal certificates, even in hard to locate areas of your network.

 Contact Venafi to see how we can accelerate your migration to SHA-2 before the impending deadline.